reab5555/Emotion-Based-Content-Recommender/README.md

 |  10  | Final Destination (2000) 125  |      0.7548      |

-## Installation

-To install the necessary packages, run:

-  ''sh

-    pip install pandas numpy scikit-learn surprise joblib tabulate ''
-Usage
+### Algorithm steps:

-    Load and preprocess the data.
+1. Load and preprocess the data.
-    Scale emotional ratings and reaction times.
+2. Scale emotional ratings and reaction times.
-    Compute the composite rating for each clip.
+3. Compute the composite rating/combined weights (rating 80% + inverse reaction time 20%) for each clip.
-    Use the Surprise library to perform collaborative filtering with SVD.
+4. Use the Surprise library to perform collaborative filtering with SVD.
-    Optimize the SVD parameters using Grid Search.
+5. Optimize the SVD parameters using Grid Search.
-    Validate the model using cross-validation.
+6. Validate the model using cross-validation with 5 k-folds.
-    Train the final model on the entire dataset.
+7. Train the final model on the entire dataset.
-    Save the trained model for future use.
+8. Save the trained model for future use.

 This project is licensed under the MIT License.
 See the LICENSE file for details.